hubbleai/carbon-connect-js/README.md

 ### 16. getUserFiles()

-- **Description**: Fetches a list of user files from the Carbon service based on the specified filters.
+- **Description**: This function retrieves a list of user files from the Carbon service based on specified filters.

 - **Parameters**: The `getUserFiles()` method accepts an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `limit` (number, optional, default = 10): The maximum number of files to return.
+  - `limit` (number, optional, default = 10): The maximum number of files to be returned.
   - `offset` (number, optional, default = 0): The starting point from which to fetch files.
-  - `order_by` (string, optional, default = 'updated_at'): The attribute by which to order the returned files.
+  - `order_by` (string, optional, default = 'updated_at'): The attribute by which the returned files are ordered.
-  - `order_dir` (string, optional, default = 'asc'): The direction to order files.
-Possible values are 'asc' or 'desc'.
+  - `order_dir` (string, optional, default = 'asc'):The direction in which the files are ordered.
+Options are 'asc' or 'desc'.
   - `filters` (Record<string, any>, optional, default = {}): An object of filters to apply to the file list query.
-  - `include_raw_file` (boolean, optional, default = false): If set to true, includes raw file's presigned url in the response.
+  - `include_raw_file` (boolean, optional, default = false): If set to true, includes the presigned URL for the raw file in the response.
-  - `include_parsed_file` (boolean, optional, default = false): If set to true, includes parsed file's presigned url in the response.
+  - `include_parsed_file` (boolean, optional, default = false): If set to true, includes the presigned URL for the parsed file in the response.

-- **Returns**: A promise that resolves to an `GetUserFilesResponse` object:
+- **Returns**: A promise that resolves to an `GetUserFilesResponse` object with the following properties:

-  - status (number): HTTP status code of the response.
+  - status (number): The HTTP status code of the response.
   - data (object or null):
     - files (any[]): An array of user file data objects.
-  - error (string or null): Error message if there's an issue fetching user files.
+  - error (string or null): An error message if there are issues with fetching user files.

 - **Usage**: